macimax/WIKI_STEPMANIA/Actor-Definitions.md

 };
 ```
 ## File
 The same as Font except you have to provide a full path.
-(This has been depreciated for years, but it still hasn't been removed.
+(This has been deprecated for years, but it still hasn't been removed.
 At this point it's unlikely to ever get removed so you're probably fine to continue using it.)
+Providing a full path to the font's ini file like this is currently the only way to load a custom Font into a BitmapText actor within the context of a Lua-scripted simfile.

 LoadFont() uses this internally.